Baked Chocolate Oatmeal (Meal Prep Recipe)

 Common questions

-What size baking dish do you need to make baked oats
+What size baking dish do I need

 Casserole dish filled with chocolate baked oatmeal.

-Can you make this in advance?
+Can I make this in advance?

 Two slices of chocolate baked oatmeal on a white plate.